sanath-narasimhan/academic-static/content/post/HDILAB-goals.md

    both face and body.
    Faceware Live is the face motion capture software that has a plug-in for unity3D.
 The challenge would be in creating a seamless virtual human behaviour within the game.
-   Marching cubes algorithm is a handy tool for creating various terraines.
+   Marching cubes algorithm is a handy tool for creating various terrains.
 This can help build a robust environment that is auto-generative.
    Generative adversarial Networks come handy when you have to replicate a real-world 3D object in the game.
    The idea is to make 3D simulations that have parameters that can be fed into an AI algorithm and be controlled to play the game.
    Additional feature would be giving access to us to play and see what the AI would see, a first or third person view using a Virtual Reality headset.